zstyblik/grafana.org/source/blog/2015-12-04-Grafana-2-6-Beta-Released.md

 published_on: December 4, 2015
 ---

-## Release information
+## Release highlights

-This release adds a new panel, the top requested **Table Panel** is finally here!
+This release adds a new panel, namely the top requested **Table Panel**.
+Yes it is finally here!
 The reason for the beta release status is because the release also includes a new and more powerful InfluxDB query editor.
 This new editor works very differently from the previous one and requires more feedback and testing before a stable release can be made.